arvigj/pneumatic-actuator-design/README.md

 # Citation
 If you use this work/data, please cite our paper:

+## How to setup new optimizations
+If you'd like to setup a new optimization, please see our tutorial [here]().

 ## Data Availability
 Due to copyright limitations, we cannot distribute the models for the following files:
 ```